paszu/3DSRepo/Part-1-(Homebrew).md

 If you are between versions 10.6.0 and 11.0.0, you use the following instructions for various alternate entrypoints *in place of* Part 1
 + [Ninjhax](http://smealum.github.io/ninjhax2/) (requires Cubic Ninja) **(temporarily broken on 11.0.0; wait for an update)**
 + [oot3dhax](https://github.com/yellows8/oot3dhax) (requires Ocarina of Time 3D and either a powersaves or another 3DS which has the HomeBrew Launcher) **(temporarily broken on 11.0.0; wait for an update)**
-+ [supermysterychunkhax](https://smd.salthax.org/) (requires Pokemon Super Mystery Dungeon and either a powersaves or another 3DS which has the HomeBrew Launcher)
++ [supermysterychunkhax](https://smd.salthax.org/) (requires Pokemon Super Mystery Dungeon and another 3DS which has the HomeBrew Launcher)

 **If you are on version 11.0.0, you MUST have used a hardmod downgrade to successfully complete Part 2 later.**